hzeller/timg/man/timg.1.md

 # DESCRIPTION

 Show images, play animated gifs, scroll static images or play videos in the terminal.
-Even show PDFs if needed.
+Even show PDFs.

-Useful if you want to have a quick visual check without leaving the comfort of your shell and having to start a bulky image viewer.
+View images without leaving the comfort of your shell.
 Sometimes this is the only way if your terminal is connected remotely via ssh.
-And of course if you don't need the resolution.
-While icons typically fit pixel-perfect, larger images are scaled down to match the resolution.

-The command line accepts any number of image/video filenames that it shows in sequence one per page or in a grid in multiple columns, depending on your choice of **-\-grid**.
+The command line accepts any number of image/video filenames (or read a list of filenames from a file) and shows these in sequence one per page or in a grid in multiple columns, depending on your choice of **-\-grid**.
 The output is emitted in-line with minimally messing with your terminal, so you can simply go back in history using your terminals' scroll-bar (Or redirecting the output to a file allows you to later simply **cat** that file to your terminal.
 Even **less -R** seems to be happy